jaraonthe-dot-net/ASB/doc/ASB Language.md

 ## Defining memory
 Memory size must be defined if any command is used that accesses the data memory.
 Otherwise this definition is optional.

-Memory size is defined by giving the length of memory addresses, and the size of each memory word, each in bits.
+Memory size is defined by giving the length of memory addresses, and the length of memory words, both in bits.
 A memory address then points to a single memory word.
-The full size of addressable and usable memory is thus $2^{addressBits} * wordSize$ bits.
+The full size of addressable and usable memory is thus $2^{addressBits} * wordLength$ bits.
 > [!NOTE]
 > Your machine must be able to handle the amount of memory required for the user program that you run.
 ASB does not blindly allocate the full memory size defined here though, only chunks of it as required.
 So, you can define the memory as big as you like, as long as the user program doesn't use the entire address space.

 Use the `.memory` directive with the two sub-directives `.word` and `.address`:

 ```
-.memory .word ''<wordSize> .address ''<addressLength>
+.memory .word ''<wordLength> .address ''<addressLength>
 ```

 Instead of `.address` the alternative keyword `.addr` can be used.
 The sub-directives can be given in either order.
 Additionally, the entire directive can be given on multiple lines like so:

 ```
 .memory {
-    .word ''<wordSize>
+    .word ''<wordLength>
     .address ''<addressLength>
 }
 ```

-Replace `<wordSize>` with the amount of bits in each memory word, and `<addressLength>` with the amount of bits in a memory address.
+Replace `<wordLength>` with the amount of bits in each memory word, and `<addressLength>` with the amount of bits in a memory address.

 Memory size may be defined more than once; the latter definition effectively overriding earlier definitions.
 However, **after the first command that accesses data memory** is executed, memory MUST NOT be reconfigured any more; otherwise an error occurs.